What does your hair say about your overall general health?

-Dr Shahmalak explained, for instance, that around 30% of women going through the menopause experience thinning hair.
-In 50% of women, the hair thinning can be remedied with hormone replacement therapy.
+Dr Shahmalak explained, for instance, that around 30% of women going through menopause experience thinning hair.
+In 50% of women, hair thinning can be remedied with hormone replacement therapy.

 Bald spots along the hairline can be self-inflicted, according to Dr Shahmalak.

-Finally Dr Shahmalak points that receding hair can be caused by a lack of nutrients
+Finally, Dr Shahmalak points out that receding hair can be caused by a lack of nutrients

-Dr Shahmalak pointed that receding hair was also common among women with Polycystic Ovary Syndrome.
+Dr Shahmalak pointed out that receding hair was also common among women with Polycystic Ovary Syndrome.